 Oma Väylä rehabilitation

 Oma Väylä (“My Way”) rehabilitation is a form of neuropsychological rehabilitation for young people between 16 and 19 who study, work or are temporarily outside the labour market.
-The rehabilitation will begin in April 2020.
-Instructions for applicants will be posted here once applications to the rehabilitation are accepted.

 You can apply for Oma Väylä rehabilitation if you have been diagnosed with either: